 SCIENTIFIC WRITING AND PUBLISHING WORKSHOPS

-Communicating science effectively, whether to other scientists, the media, policy makers or to the general public, is an essential skill for the modern scientist.
+Communicating science effectively, whether to other scientists, the media, policy makers or to the general public, is an essential skill for scientists.
 We must be able to communicate what it is we want to say concisely, accurately, logically, and in a way that will be clearly understood by our target audience, and hopefully is also interesting!
 These workshops will teach you how to achieve those goals.

-A sample of the topics covered
+A partial list of topics covered

 • how to write each section of a manuscript

 • the importance of subject-verb placement

 • effective writing – the topic and stress positions+++